-Although it may seem like you have plenty of time to file a claim, the sooner you speak to a lawyer the better.
+Although it may seem like you have plenty of time to file a claim, the sooner you speak to a lawyer, the better.
 Evidence can quickly be lost or destroyed after a truck wreck.
-Your attorney will work to preserve all the necessary evidence and craft a strong claim for full compensation.
+Your attorney will work to preserve all the necessary evidence and craft a strong claim for total compensation.

 What to Do After a Truck Accident

 Take these steps after a truck accident to help protect your legal rights:

 - Call 911 or local law enforcement.
 An officer will come to the scene to prepare a police accident report.
-This report often serves as a key piece of evidence in truck accident cases.
+This report often serves as critical evidence in truck accident cases.
 Request a copy from the officer.

 - Get contact information.
-Get the name, license, registration, and employer information from the truck driver in your crash.
-Gather the names, license/vehicle information, and insurance information from any other drivers involved.
-If bystanders witnessed your crash, get their names and contact information as well.
+Get the truck driver’s name, license, registration, and employer information in your crash.
+Gather the names, license/vehicle information, and insurance information of any other drivers involved.
+If bystanders witnessed your crash, get their names and contact information.

 - Take pictures or videos.
-Include photos of the vehicles after the crash, the damage to the vehicles, skid marks on the road, the traffic control and road lines, any obstructions to visibility, traffic and road conditions, lighting, and weather.
+Include photos of the vehicles after the crash, the damage to the cars, skid marks on the road, the traffic control and road lines, any obstructions to visibility, traffic and road conditions, lighting, and weather.
 Also, take pictures of any visible injuries you have suffered.

 - Get checked out in the ER or by your primary care physician.
 A doctor can diagnose any injuries you’ve suffered.
-Promptly diagnosing your injuries not only allows you to begin treatment more quickly but also ensures your injuries are documented.
+Promptly diagnosing your injuries allows you to begin treatment more quickly and ensures your injuries are documented.